jhukdev/jameshill.dev/src/articles/partial-hydration.md

 ## Using the higher order function

-Finally, to use the `withHydration()` function you'll do something like the following.
-Where you place this is up to you, but I tend to have an `index.ts` file within a component's folder that handles anything related to implementation detail:
+Finally, to use the `withHydration()` function, you'll do something like the following; Where you place this is up to you, but I tend to have an `index.ts` file within a component's folder that handles anything related to implementation detail:

 ```tsx
 import { LoginForm as Component } from './login-form';